PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Conclusion

 \section{Conclusion}

-New anomaly detection and localization method is presented, which uses position and neighborhood information for accurate estimation of the distribution of normal features.
-As a conditional probability, position information is modeled with accumulated histograms from features of normal training images.
-Likewise, the normal feature distribution given neighborhood information is modeled with MLP network.
-In addition, refinement algorithm using synthesized anomaly images is proposed to improve anomaly map according to the input image, which is the first refinement approach in anomaly detection and localization problem as far as the authors know.
-With various experiments, the overall performance and the effectiveness of the proposed approaches are shown.
+We propose a new algorithm, PNI, for industrial anomaly detection and localization that accurately estimates the distribution of normal features by incorporating position and neighborhood information.
+PNI models position information using accumulated histograms from normal training images and uses a multi-layer perceptron network to model the normal feature distribution given neighborhood information.
+Additionally, PNI introduces a pixel-wise refinement network using synthesized anomaly images to improve the anomaly map according to the input image, which is the first refinement approach in the field of industrial anomaly detection and localization as far as the authors know.
+Various experiments demonstrate the overall performance and effectiveness of the proposed PNI algorithm.

 { }